Teachable-AI-Lab/shop2/README.md

 ## Overview

-This project is a Python implementation of SHOP2 (Simple Hierarchical Ordered Planner 2) with Facts from Py_RETE.
+This project is a Python implementation of SHOP2 (Simple Hierarchical Ordered Planner 2) with Facts from Py_RETE instead of predicate tuples.
 SHOP2 is a powerful AI planning system known for its efficiency and effectiveness in handling a variety of planning problems and Facts provide simplicity in authoring domains.
 Additionally, in this implementation, the plan can express partial ordering along.
 Refer to [Nau et al. 2003](https://www.cs.umd.edu/~nau/papers/nau2003shop2.pdf) and [py_rete](https://github.com/cmaclell/py_rete/tree/master) for more details.